 Just ask your hotel about any protests and they will gladly inform you, or a quick internet search on local media will give you what you are looking for.

-One strange thing that happens in Switzerland is that some places print all your credit card information on the receipt.
+One strange thing in Switzerland is that some places print some of your credit card information on the receipt.
 Why?
-A friend working in the industry told me businesses have the ability to obscure it but don’t always do so on the machine.
+A friend in the industry told me businesses can obscure it but don’t always do so on the machine.
 So, always dispose of such receipts properly to risk credit card fraud.
 Or don’t take a receipt at all.
 Something that is far more common since Covid.

 For Solo Female Travelers